F4stZ4p/HLavalink/README.md

 ## If you are want to run this:
 - [x] Create an application on Heroku
 - [x] Add Java to buildpacks
-- [x] Fork this repo and deploy it to heroku, do not forget to edit config file
+- [x] Fork this repo and deploy it to Heroku or press the button above

+- [x] Do not forget to edit config file

 ## Important notes:
 - [x] To run this 24/7, you need to make an account on UptimeRobot service, and make HTTP request to your app every 5 minutes